romjacket/skeletonKey/site/ReadMe.md

-skeletonKey 0.99.70.50
+skeletonKey 0.99.70.51

- 2020-04-10 11:30 PM
+ 2020-04-30 10:01 AM

 by romjacket

 This tool is a unified interface for ROMs, emulators and frontends.
-SkeletonKey can be used as a GUI to download and configure emulators, deploy frontends, launch ROMs, manage assets & artwork by leveraging metadata-databases, art/video-scrapers.
+SkeletonKey can be used as a GUI to download and configure emulators, deploy frontends, launch ROMs, and manage assets & artwork by leveraging metadata-databases, art/video-scrapers.

 Official files are found at GITHUB